Reading Time: 6 minutes

 “We’re not that big of a company, do we need the fancy stuff?

-Which leads us to … the compromise!
+This leads us to … the compromise!

 When encountering the type of resistance I just noted above, Linear/Even attribution becomes the fallback model.
 Simpler to understand for the resistant folks who are being forced to change.
 Better than the Last Click model that most people still run.
 Though, like Calvin, not a compromise I’m happy with.
 The upside is that most situations I’ve run into where someone starts on Even attribution, within one to two years, they moved on to something more advanced.